webwhiz-ai/webwhiz/README.md

 This will start the backend http server, the js worker and the python worker

+Also, please note that we are currently working on a docker-compose based setup, which will help you run WebWhiz with just a few commands.

 If you face any issues, reach out to hi@webwhiz.ai